What Is SOX Compliance?

-SOX Cybersecurity Requirements and Reporting
+SOX IT Compliance Requirements and Reporting

-Companies need to prove that they have data safeguards, and procedures ensuring those safeguards are operational.
-This includes quality access management, preventative security measures, as well as redundant and secure backups.
-Security systems must be able to detect data breaches, and the organization needs a communication plan for notifying leadership and investors of identified breaches.
-In reporting and during a yearly audit, businesses must attest to and provide evidence that these internal controls exist.
+Additionally, another requirement is that security systems must be able to detect data breaches, and the organization needs a communication plan for notifying leadership and investors of identified breaches.
+In reporting and during an annual SOX compliance audit, businesses must attest to and provide evidence that these internal controls exist.

 Understanding Risks and Their Impact

-If your IT team does not have the expertise to analyze risks, they may not see correlations that signify a material risk.
+If your IT team does not have the expertise to continuously analyze risks and understand SOX compliance requirements, they may not see correlations that signify a material risk.
+Without expert guidance, your firm may miss the context or severity of threats.
 Businesses may not report minor security incidents deeming them to be immaterial.
-What if all these smaller threats and incidents turn out to be a much larger problem?
-Unable to see the connection between events, an organization could unintentionally omit a material cybersecurity risk in their reporting.
-Even worse, it can lead to a breach, data loss, and damages.
+But what if all these smaller threats and incidents turn out to be a much larger problem?
+Unable to see the connection between events, an organization could unintentionally omit a material cybersecurity risk in its reporting.

 Actively Monitoring for Cybersecurity Threats

-Performance monitoring lets you know if systems are operating efficiently, but it doesn’t tell you what cyber threats exist or the severity of those risks.
+Performance monitoring lets you know if systems are operating efficiently, but it doesn’t tell you what security threats exist or the severity of those risks.

-With a pandemic increasing the number of malicious cyberattacks and technology changing daily, it’s no longer acceptable to run occasional cybersecurity scans and assume you’re seeing an accurate picture of your overall security posture.
-To have a complete understanding of the risks and incidents that occur on your network, you need 24x7x365 activity monitoring.
+In 2023, the risks from malicious cyberattacks and technology are substantial and are a constant threat.
+It is no longer acceptable to run occasional cybersecurity scans and assume you are seeing an accurate picture of your overall security posture.
+Instead, to have a complete understanding of the risks and incidents that occur on your network, you need 24x7x365 activity monitoring.

-Without the help of security analysts and security information and event management (SIEM) technology, you may not see the significant link between several small risks or incidents.
+Without the help of security analysts and security information and event management (SIEM) technology, you may not see the significant link between small risks or incidents.

-Maintaining Compliance with Comprehensive Cybersecurity
+Meeting SOX Compliance Requirements with Comprehensive Cybersecurity